|

 Nalanda Gedige

-Nalanda Gedige is a curious hybrid of Buddhist & Hindu architecture
+Nalanda Gedige is a curious composite of Buddhist & Hindu

-set in very peaceful surroundings which are particularly enchanting,
+The temple is set in very peaceful surroundings which are particularly

-especially after rain when there seems to be water everywhere.
-The
+enchanting, especially after rain when there seems to be water

-temple is noted for its stone carvings of sexual subjects, which are
+everywhere.
+The temple is noted for its stone carvings of sexual

-very similar to the famous Khajuraho carvings of Chhatarpur district,
+subjects, which are very similar to the famous Khajuraho carvings of

-State of Madhya Pradesh in India, 85 miles (620 kilometres) southeast of
+Chhatarpur district, State of Madhya Pradesh in India, 85 miles (620

 Aluvihara Monastery

-was completed in 1982.
-The various caves have different functions &
+various caves of the impressive site have different functions &

 contrasting moods.
 Several are beautifully painted with frescoes, one